Configuring Call Routing Rules

 Default: Main video + presentation.

 The theme to use for calls placed using this rule.
-For more information, see Customizing images and voice prompts using themes.
+See Themes used by Call Routing Rules (gateway calls) for more information.

 |Outgoing call placement (individual fields are only displayed when appropriate)|

 The device or system to which the call is routed.
 The options are: